apache/sedona/README.md

 # Please visit [GeoSpark website](http://datasystemslab.github.io/GeoSpark/) for detailed documentations

 ## News!
-* GeoSpark main developer Jia Yu will be a Tenure-Track Assistant Professor of Computer Science at Washington State University.
-He is looking for PhD students to join his lab! ([read this](https://jiayuasu.github.io/students/))
 * GeoSpark 1.3.1 is released.
 This version provides a complete Python wrapper to GeoSpark RDD and SQL API.
 It also contains a number of bug fixes and new functions from 12 contributors.
 See [Python tutorial: RDD](https://datasystemslab.github.io/GeoSpark/tutorial/geospark-core-python/), [Python tutorial: SQL](https://datasystemslab.github.io/GeoSpark/tutorial/geospark-sql-python/), [Release note](https://datasystemslab.github.io/GeoSpark/download/GeoSpark-All-Modules-Release-notes/)

 ## Orignial Contributors